-If you care for someone for at least 35 hours a week and they get certain benefits (for example Personal Independence Payment or Disability Living Allowance) you could be entitled to Carer’s Allowance.
+If you care for someone for at least 35 hours a week and they get certain benefits (for example Personal Independence Payment or Disability Living Allowance) you could be entitled to receive this benefit.

 - 35 hours’ of care does not only involve physical care (such as washing and dressing) but also practical support and prompting (such as booking GP appointments and reminding the person to attend them).

-While Carer’s Allowance is not means tested, there is an upper limit on how much you can earn while still being entitled to Carer’s Allowance.
-The 2017/18 upper limit for earnings is £116 per week after deductions.
+While it is not means tested, there is an upper limit on how much you can earn while still being entitled to receive it.
+The 2018/19 upper limit for earnings is £120 per week after deductions.